This is the multi-page printable view of this section. Click here to print.

 Configuring the engine of the target table

-Clickhouse-copier uses the engine from the task configuration file for these purposes:
+clickhouse-copier uses the engine from the task configuration file for these purposes:

 • to create target and intermediate tables if they don’t exist.